fluidos-project/quick-start-guide/README.md

 This section summarizes the basic steps to reach a minimal setup of the available FLUIDOS components.

 <details>
-    <summary>**Fluidos Node**</summary>
+    <summary> Fluidos Node </summary>

 ### Fluidos Node

-- Explore the FLUIDOS node with our step-by-step guide to effortlessly set up a FLUIDOS Node testbed using KIND (Kubernetes in Docker), which represents the simplest method to install this software on your local machine.
-[Begin your journey here.](https://github.com/fluidos-project/node/tree/main/testbed/kind)
+- You can set up a FLUIDOS Node testbed using KIND (Kubernetes in Docker), which represents the simplest method to install this software on your local machine.
+[Begin your journey here.](https://github.com/fluidos-project/node/tree/main/testbed/kind).

 </details>